simplicitesoftware/documentation/docs/tutorial/enhancing/external-shared-code.md

 They have various uses, including
 * To create new Java classes and therefore create specific tools.
-* Completing the behaviour of certain base classes (classes inheriting from ObjectDB), in particular the PlatformHooks authentication class.
+* Completing the behavior of certain base classes (classes inheriting from ObjectDB), in particular the PlatformHooks authentication class.
 * Set up unit tests
 * Create specific SQL codes for data recovery, for example.